GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

             c3_epsilon = -1.72

-        # Plot logic tree only for the second GMC logic tree config (gmc2)
+        # Plot logic tree only for second GMC logic tree config (gmc2)
+        # Note this additional GMC logic tree config is simply for demonstrative
+        # purposes of how multiple logic trees can be plotted at once!
         [models.CauzziEtAl2014]
             lt_weight_gmc2_plot_lt_only = 0.50